NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 </xs:element>
 ```

-**In this exchange, this code is metadata to be applied to other objects, so we can create `ext:PrivacyMetadata` to hold it.**
+In this exchange, this code is metadata to be applied to other objects, so we can create `ext:PrivacyMetadata` to hold it:

 ```xml
 <xs:element name="PrivacyMetadata" type="ext:PrivacyMetadataType">